iSHAREScheme/iSHARESatellite/INSTALL.md

       - DATABASE_PASSWORD=password
 ```

-Same Password has be configured for explorer service under environment, refer below snippet:
+The same password has to be configured for *explorer* service under the *environment* subsection.
+The password variable is called *DATABASE_PASSWD*.
+See the below snippet:

 ```yaml
 explorer: